zver-in/serilog-sinks-prometheus/README.md

 				.CreateLogger();
 ```

-This will create prometheus counters with name "events_{Event.LogLevel}" and description "Total count events of level {Event.LogLevel}"
+This will create prometheus counters with name "events_{Event.LogLevel}" and description "Total count events of level {Event.LogLevel}" containing total count of appropriate events.